Improving 360 Monocular Depth Estimation via Non-local Dense Prediction Transformer and Joint Supervised and Self-supervised Learning: Proposed method

 \subsection{Supervised losses for joint learning}

 Although self-supervised learning on videos has the potential to offer more accurate depth estimation, it has drawbacks that should be resolved (\ie non-optimal solutions).
 Supervised learning can alleviate those drawbacks because it has supervisions in the areas (\eg light reflection) which cause problems in self-supervised learning.
 Conversely, self-supervised learning can diversify the features learned from supervised learning through various video sequences, which makes the network perform well at the unexposed data.
 From this observation, we propose to use the supervised and self-supervised losses jointly.
 However, the scale of the depth value differs according to the depth-acquisition method used or the environment \cite{silog_loss,ordinal_loss,NMG_loss,midas}.
 Therefore, scale and shift ambiguities regarding the depth must be resolved in advance to use both losses together.
 If this is not done, they conflict harshly and produce even worse performances.
-For this reason, we initially align the scale and shift of the depth via Eq.\ref{align} using schemes proposed by \cite{midas}.
-Here, $D^g_I \in \mathbb{R}^{1 \times H \times W }$ indicates the ground truth depth and $D^A_I \in \mathbb{R}^{1 \times H \times W }$ is the aligned depth.
+For this reason, we initially align the scale and shift of the depth via Eq.\ref{align} utilizing schemes proposed by \cite{midas}.
+Considering the per-column characteristics of the gravity-aligned EIs \cite{hohonet}, the depth is aligned in a column-wise manner.
+Here, $D^g_I \in \mathbb{R}^{1 \times H \times W }$ indicates the ground truth depth, $D^A_I \in \mathbb{R}^{1 \times H \times W }$ is the aligned depth, where $s,t \in \mathbb{R}^{1 \times 1 \times W }$ represents the per-column scale and shift parameters.

 Then, we apply traditional pixel-wise loss expressed as Eq.\ref{pixel wise} and the gradient loss \cite{megadepth} of Eq.\ref{gradient}, while the gradient loss is calculated on four different scales.
 The gradient loss induces the network to place emphasis on the edges of the estimated depths.